jgottwig/jgottwig.github.io/writing.md

 ---
 I write fiction, usually with speculative elements, sometimes not.
 Sometimes I write poetry.
 It just depends on my mood.

+NFTs of many of my stories are available here (link pending).

 I am a proponent of a [git + markdown flow](https://github.com/jgottwig/writers-flow) of writing using open formats and software development techniques.
 I'm providing my own workflow [as an example](https://github.com/jgottwig/writers-flow).
 Pull requests welcome.